 Pest description and crop damage The Pacific flatheaded borer is a pest of many different trees and shrubs, including most fruit trees.
 Adults are reddish bronze beetles with copper spots on wing covers, and about 0.25 to 0.5-inch long.
 Larvae are whitish to pale yellow and about 0.5 inch long when fully developed.
-Just back of the head is a broad, flat enlargement giving a "flat-headed" appearance.
+The area behind the head has a broad, flat enlargement giving the larvae their "flat-headed" appearance.
 Larvae feed beneath the bark and may girdle the trunks and branches of trees.
 Young, recently planted trees are most susceptible.
 Trees that are stressed because of drought or other causes are especially vulnerable.

 Biology and life history The insects overwinter in host plants as mature larvae.
 In spring, they pupate and then bore holes in the tree.
 They emerge usually from May to June.
 Females lay eggs from June through July in crevices in the bark, usually on the sunny side of tree trunks below the lowest branches.
 Stressed trees are the preferred egg-laying site.
 The larvae hatch, burrow into the wood, and feed on the cambial and vascular tissues until fully grown.
 Burrows are characteristically broad and irregular.

-Pest monitoring Watch for depressions in the bark or cracks through which frass may be seen.
+Pest monitoring Watch for depressions in the bark or cracks through which frass (excrement) may be seen.

 Birds peck the larvae from under the bark with their beaks.
 Some wasp parasites attack the borer.
 Carpenter ants eat both larvae and pupae from the wood.